 Both types of launchers are amusing and do indeed promise long hours of fetching and playtime for both the dog and the human.
 The regular thrower is for those who enjoy bonding with their dog around a tennis ball, while the automatic thrower is more for busy owners who still want their dogs to stay active on their own.

-Whether you have little strength, you are senior or you just want your dog to run as far as possible, launching the ball with our own hand will quickly becomes a burden.
+Whether you have little strength, you are senior or you just want your dog to run as far as possible, launching the ball with our own hand will quickly become a burden.
 A painful one at that.
 Leaving home with the intention of playing for hours and cutting the session short because our shoulder just can’t cope with another launch.
 We’ve all been there!

 A good ball launcher is one that will allow you to throw the ball to the desired distance effortlessly.
-Now, they come in different shapes and forms, colours and sizes, but bottom line remains the same.
+Now, they come in different shapes and forms, colors and sizes, but the bottom line remains the same.
 There are three main models in dog ball launchers and each has its pros and cons.